VNET Group, Inc. (VNET): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-Josh Sheng Chen founded the company, initially establishing it as an Internet Service Provider (ISP).
+The company was founded by Josh Sheng Chen, who initially established it as an Internet Service Provider (ISP).

 Initial capital/funding